AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`<shell>`

-  GPS scripting command to execute to get a list of valid values for the attribute.
+  GNAT Studio scripting command to execute to get a list of valid values for the attribute.
 Like the :file:`<choice>` tag, this can be combined with a :file:`<string>` tag to indicate that the list of values returned by the scripting command is only a set of possible values, but that any valid